-Alongside mangroves, the deltaic substrate of Sundarbans, nurtures diverse ecosystem types such as- tidal mudflat, interdunal wetlands, estuarine, salt marsh and riverine which, by dint of being ecologically productive, have proffered a range of ecosystem services to the coastal inhabitants.
-Nearly 0.1 percent of the global population amongst the poorest in the region, is directly reliant on the “ecosystem services” of Sundarbans for earning their livelihoods (Nishat 2019).
-The DF social economy, in forms of both inland and offshore fish productions, is rooted to the splendid and copious pool of natural resource that is fish.
-But the fish diversity is currently under grave endangerment emerging from the rise in sea-water temperature, land erosion by elevating sea levels, downstream freshwater scarcity, siltation etc. As an active delta, numerous islands are still in the process of being formed and reformed by persistent silt accretion and erosion from powerful tidal currents.
-But, the tidal hydraulics in combination with rising water, is claiming land areas of sea-facing DF campsite islands, especially Sagar, Mousuni, Bakkhali-Frasergunj and Jamudwip.
-Analysis of 50 years data from the Permanent Service for Mean Sea Level (PSMSL) data stations in the Hugli estuary, exhibits that the sea-level has increased between +0.76mm/year and +5.22 mm/year at different locations in the Sundarbans (Nandy and Bandyopadhyay 2008).
-Moreover, surface air temperature over the Bay of Bengal is rising at a rate of 0.019°C per year whereas current projections of Hazra and others (2002) estimate that the temperature would climb up to around 1°C by 2050.
-Notably, the increase in sea surface temperatures has a bearing on chemical composition of sea water in forms of accelerating acidification and decreasing dissolved oxygen levels.
-However, a broad range of researches makes evident that the climate change consequences are dominantly playing into alteration of marine, riverine as well as estuarine habitats, resulting in declension of fish stocks, species variety and fish obtainability.
-Additionally, swelling salinity levels due to freshwater cut offs together with massive siltation at the downstream Bhagirathi-Hugli River, has upsurged the habitat of several fish species and thereby, slackened fish growth as well as fish ingression (Danda et al. 2011).
+The DF social economy, in forms of both inland and offshore fish productions, is rooted in the copious pool of natural resources that is fish.
+But fish diversity is currently under grave endangerment emerging from the rise in sea-water temperature, land erosion by elevating sea levels, downstream freshwater scarcity, siltation etc. As an active delta, numerous islands are still in the process of being formed and reformed by persistent silt accretion and erosion from powerful tidal currents (Nishat 2019, Nandy and Bandyopadhyay 2008).
+But, the tidal hydraulics in combination with rising water, is claiming land areas of sea-facing DF campsite islands, especially Sagar, Mousuni, Bakkhali-Frasergunj and Jamudwip (Hazra et al. 2002).
+A broad range of research makes evident that the climate change consequences are dominantly playing into alteration of marine, riverine as well as estuarine habitats, resulting in decline of fish stocks, species variety and fish obtainability.
+Additionally, swelling salinity levels due to freshwater cut offs due to dam construction together with massive siltation at the downstream Bhagirathi-Hugli River, has damaged the habitat of several fish species and thereby reduced fish reproduction as well as fish ingression (Danda et al. 2011).

 Of all the natural hazards, cyclones are the most severe and routine occurrences in the Bay of Bengal coast.
-Since the beginning of 21st century, the northern Bay of Bengal has witnessed five cyclones- Sidr, Nargis, Bijli, Aila and Amphan, which invited powerful storm surges, havoc mangrove failures, flooding and salinizing island interiors due to embankment breaches, ravages to campsite infrastructures including boats and gears, severe peripheral erosion leading to shrinkage of land.
+Since the beginning of 21st century, the northern Bay of Bengal has witnessed five cyclones- Sidr, Nargis, Bijli, Aila and Amphan, which led to powerful storm surges, mangrove destruction, flooding and salinizing island interiors due to embankment breaches, ravages to campsite infrastructures including boats and gears, severe peripheral erosion leading to shrinkage of land.
 In the midst of Covid-19 pandemic, the very recent cyclone Yaas (26th May, 2021) has again wrecked the Medinipur coastal strip as well as the south-western DF producing centres of Sundarbans such as Sagar, Mousuni, Frasergunj and Bakkhali.
-The aftermath of the hazard was drawn by shattered fishing camps holding last piece of their possessions; fishing boats and huts were swayed by vehement storm surges and massive coastal floods (figure 13).
-Notably, destruction of coastal dunes for building infrastructures has enabled the ingression of large storm waves into the sea-facing lands of both Sundarbans and Medinipur.
+The two paramount fish drying clusters in Indian Sundarbans - Sagar Island and Frasergunj, encounter head on cyclonic impacts as there is no mangrove thicket to defend the islands from the cyclonic surges.
+The aftermath of the hazard was drawn by images of residents of shattered fishing camps holding the last pieces of their possessions; fishing boats and huts were wrecked by violent storm surges and massive coastal floods (figure 13).
+Notably, destruction of coastal dunes due to sand mining for construction has enabled the ingress of large storm waves into the sea-facing lands of both Sundarbans and Medinipur.